MyTooliT/ICOtronic/Documentation/Introduction.md

 The following steps describe one possible option to configure the CAN interface on ([Fedora](https://getfedora.org), [Ubuntu](https://ubuntu.com)) Linux **manually**.

-1. Connect the CAN adapter to the computer that runs Linux (or alternatively the Linux VM)
+1. Connect the CAN adapter to the computer that runs Linux (or alternatively a Linux VM)
 2. Check the list of available interfaces:

    ```sh